joshuahigginson1/Ansible_Tutorials/README.md

     test1:&test2  # AND pattern, the host exists in both test1 and test2.

     ~(web|db).*\.test\.com  # REGEX pattern, the host is web.test.com or db.test.com.

+## Modules

+Modules in Ansible are an individual unit of work.

+They represent things such as creating files, virtual machines, editing firewalls.
+Just about everything you could need.

+Modules accept arguments as key-value pairs.

+If you need something custom, Ansible allows custom modules to be written with any language, capable of writing JSON to standard output.

+Ansible contains a program called test-module which allows you to test modules that you create on a local machine.

+You can write modules in any language you want, but files can get quite complicated, quite quickly.

+When you are ready to use these modules, you can copy them over to any of the directories mentioned in the $ANSIBLE_LIBRARIES environment variable.

+If you add a 'library' directory in the same directory as your top level playbook, then your modules will also be included.